-For this reason, we have decided to write this guide and help you in your search.
+For this reason, we have decided to write this guide and help you with your search.

 In our guide, you will have a chance to learn everything there is about the breed, as well as how to take proper care of your dog, and even how to find a reputable breeder and make sure that you have a clean start with a healthy puppy.

-Let’s first take a look at what you need to know before you actually buy the puppy.
+Let’s first take a look at what you need to know before you buy the puppy.

 The Irish Setter Puppies – Before You Buy…

 Before you can say “Okay, I am buying an Irish Setter puppy”, you need to make sure you’ve covered all the possible angles that might represent a problem with the purchase.

 For example, the first thing you need to determine is the price range of the puppy, and if it suits the budget you planned.

 So, let’s see if you can afford an Irish Setter puppy or you have to consider a more affordable breed.

 For a premium-quality Irish Setter puppy, from a reputable breeder, the price range you should expect will also be premium.